 The book is about the shared story of two 19th-century families of engineers and architects who were passionate about building what would become iconic Victorian structures.

-The built structures the Brunels and Barrys produced which I cover in the book are mostly still with us (unless shown otherwise) and include:
+Most of the built structures the Brunels and Barrys produced and which are covered in the book are still with us and include:

 - Tower Bridge, London